DawidFar/SlaughterHouse/README.md

 ### 💬 Notes

 - The service uses a direct PostgreSQL connection (no ORM).
 - Error handling is basic but functional for assignment purposes.
-- To make it more robust, a connection pool (like HikariCP) could be added.